skoky/mylaps-x2-kotlin/README.md

 - unit testing, if multiplatform plugin will support it

 # Known issues

+- Memory leaking

+Yes, it happens.
+The sample project has memory leak runing over time.
+This is caused b Kotlin Native vs using native callbacks.
+We have to wait for Kotlin native authors to fix this

 - This issue is caused by Java 32bit platform used for compilation.
 Download and install 64bit Java/JDK version to fix